 The area in front of the mission is known as the palisade and is where, according to legend, Travis drew a line in the sand asking volunteers to cross in order to stay and fight.
 It is believed only one man did not cross the line and left the Alamo.
 It is also the place where Davy Crockett is believed to have died.

 On the left is the Long Barracks which contains a small museum with paintings, weapons, and other artifacts which are connected to the site's past.
-Items such as the sword of Colonel Travis, the rifle of Davy Crockett and a couple of knifes of Jim Bowie, as well as numerous other personal possessions are displayed there or in the Shrine which is also arranged as a museum.
-Photographs are not allowed in these two places.
+Items such as the sword of Colonel Travis, the rifle of Davy Crockett, and a couple of knives of Jim Bowie, as well as numerous other personal possessions are displayed there.
+Photographs here or in the shrine/chapel are not permitted without a permit.

-On exiting the Long Barracks the path leads round to the Cavalry Courtyard.
-This was where livestock were held during the siege.
+On exiting the Long Barracks, the path leads round to the Cavalry Courtyard.
+This was where livestock was held during the siege.
 Today it contains the flags which have flown over Texas during its history.
 It is also the place where talks on the history of the Alamo are given throughout the day.

 Adjoining the courtyard is the Wall of History, this consists of 5 panels detailing the history through the periods related to the history of the Alamo, and adjacent to that is the gift shop.
 Although it complements the architectural design of the other buildings, this was built in 1936, it was renovated in 2012.

-There are additional buildings which are not freely open to the public.
-The Alamo Hall, which was built in 1922 and was once a San Antonio fire station is now used as a meeting room and can be hired for functions.
-Next to that is the Research Centre, which contains books, documents and photographs related to the history of Texas.
+There are additional buildings that are not normally open to the public.
+The Alamo Hall, which was built in 1922 was once a San Antonio fire station this is now used as a meeting room and can be hired for functions.
+Next to that is the Research Centre, which contains books, documents, and photographs related to the history of Texas.
 Built in 1950, this was formerly known as the Daughters of the Republic of Texas Library.
 It is located just outside is a fountain and sitting area and access is by appointment only.

 To see more photographs and take a virtual tour of the site click on the photoshow below.